-Listed below are the major planning activities scheduled for FY 2016 by the night (9) Work Elements.
-For each work planning activity, a brief summary describes the nature of the possible task that are either currently underway in FY 2015 and/or will continue/start in FY 2016.
+Listed below are the major planning activities scheduled for FY 2017 by the nine (9) Work Elements.
+For each work planning activity, a brief summary describes the nature of the possible tasks that are either currently underway in FY 2016 and/or will continue/start in FY 2017.
 In the annual RMAP MPO Intergovernmental Agreement with IDOT the Scope of Services describes the work activities / elements that are eligible for FHWA-PL, FTA-5305(d) and State Metro Planning Funds reimbursements.